tadeu-dutra/data-analysis-with-kibana-ondemand/Lesson 7.2. Runtime fields.md

 # Review
 - Use the Painless language.
 - Use emit to return a value.
 The value can be accessed using the doc map.
 Ex: emit(doc['my_field'].value)
+- Although runtime fields can be quite useful in certain instances, you should use them with caution, because they can be computationally expensive.